-- 1. Run the setup program, and then click Install Acronis Backup & Recovery 11.5. - 2.
+- 1. Run the setup program, and then click Install Acronis Backup. - 2.
 After accepting the terms of the license agreement, click Modify. - 3.
 In the components tree, select Management Server. - 4.
 Follow the on-screen instructions.
 In most cases, you can leave the default settings.

 In large environments, we recommend setting up a dedicated physical or virtual server.
-For detailed information, refer to the installation documentation for advanced editions.
+For detailed information, refer to the installation documentation for Acronis Backup Advanced.